Blockdaemon/defi-api-examples/src/main/examples/rebalancing-app/README.md

 ```

 ### Running the Application
 Execute the rebalancing application with the configured file.
+You can do this by executing `pnpm run start -- --config=src/main/examples/rebalancing-app/YOUR_CONFIG.json`.
 For example, if you want to use the Polygon configuration:

 `pnpm run start -- --config=src/main/examples/rebalancing-app/rebalance-config-op-polygon.json`

+If you do not provide a configuration file, the application will fallback to the default configuration (`rebalance-config-op-polygon.json`).
 The application will:

 1. Periodically check monitored token balances.
 2. Determine if a rebalance is required.